wikkiboi/Library/README.md

 # Library
-This is a simple Restaurant webpage meant to practice coding in modules and using webpack to bundle these module files.
+This is a simple Library webpage meant to practice the usage of forms and displaying the inputted information onto the webpage.
+This webpage takes a user inputted book title, author, page count, and a check on whether read or not.